shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 ## 🐛 Troubleshooting

 ### "No providers available"
-- Make sure all 3 Parallax backend instances are running
+- Make sure Parallax backend is running on port 3001
-- Check ports 3001, 3002, 3003 are free: `lsof -i :3001,3002,3003`
+- Check if port is free: `lsof -i :3001`
-- Look for startup messages in each terminal
+- Look for startup messages in terminal
-- Verify the models are downloading correctly
+- Verify the model is downloading correctly (first run takes time)

 ### "All providers failed benchmark"
-- Parallax backends might still be starting up
+- Parallax backend might still be starting up
-- First run downloads models (can take several minutes)
+- First run downloads the model (can take several minutes)
-- Wait 10-30 seconds and try "Discover" again
+- Wait 10-30 seconds and click "Discover" again
 - Check terminal logs for errors

 ### "Module 'parallax.launch' not found"